TuritoYuenan/environment-monitor/.github/README.md

 # Swinburne Weather Service (codename: ZimmerWetter)

-This is a university project aiming towards studying, researching and applying Internet-of-Things technology through developing and deploying a weather station system at the campus of Swinburne University of Technology in Ho Chi Minh city, Vietnam.
+This university project is about developing and deploying an IoT Weather Station system within the campus of Swinburne University@HCMC, providing a weather service for students, lecturers, staffs, and visitors of the campus.

-In short, an IoT Weather Station project.
+This is Minh Triet's first student project at Swinburne University.

 ## How to deploy this? / Manual